Image Source: Pixabay

 Because the scar tissue can weigh the uterus down or pull it towards the back, it results in a tilted cervix or a retroverted uterus.
 Additionally, the conditions that were said beforehand can also create scar tissue in the abdomen area which can also push the uterus backward.

-Some women that have tilted cervix can be accompanied with a pain, then one should talk it out with their doctors.
-Especially if it is about signs of other women health issues like endometriosis, a condition wherein the lining of the uterus grows outside the womb.
+Especially if it is about signs of other women’s health issues like endometriosis, a condition wherein the lining of the uterus grows outside the womb.

 There are also some circumstances that might cause a tilted cervix, like pregnancy.
-There are some women that have developed said condition after pregnancy since the ligaments that hold the uterus in place is stretched and loosen during the pregnancy.
-Thus, after the delivery, the uterus may shift in a new position, which is a result of the retroverted cervix.
+There are some women who have developed the said condition after pregnancy since the ligaments that hold the uterus in place are stretched and loosened during the pregnancy.

 Lastly, menopause can also cause this condition since the ligaments that hold the uterus relaxes as the estrogen drops (which is a body’s chemical substance that primarily drops during menopause), this then allows the uterus to slip into a tilted or retroverted cervix position.